BountyHunter1999/Machine-Learning-Zoom-Camp/Homeworks/Capstone Project/README.md

 - Our Goal is to design a predictive model with the use of machine learning algorithms to forecast whether or not it will rain tomorrow in Australia.

 # Instructions on how to run the project
+=> remember to use the see the Dockerfile

 ## Creating the environment